vmaarcos/vmaarcos/README.md

 ## 👋 Olá

-I'm a Developer Front-End and Data Analyst!
+I'm a Developer Front-End

 A student of Systems Analysis and Development

 ## Linguagens 👨🏾‍💻
 <div display="inline">